borwahs/nikeplusgem/readme.markdown

 # Nike Plus Gem

 This gem provides access to the [Nike+ Developer Resources](http://developer.nike.com) data through their REST API.

+_NOTE: This is currently out of date with the latest updates to the Nike+ API.
+They recently changed it with better documentation and OAUTH support.
+The gem will be updated soon._

 ## Documentation